Bucks County Mall Colonial 2

 Nearby Theaters

-Opened December 27, 1967.
-Was a cool little two-screener that lived inside a little mall on the border of Feasterville and Philadelphia.
+The Colonial Theatre was opened December 27, 1967 with Frank Sinatra in “Tony Rome” and operated by Posel Theatres.
+It was twinned on June 16, 1976.
+AMC took over in January 1980.
+It was a cool little two-screener that lived inside a little mall on the border of Feasterville and Philadelphia.
 Not memorable for very much, the Bucks County Mall used to have the world’s best soft pretzel stand.

-I saw Cronenberg’s “The Fly” at this long-dead theater, so obviously I will remember the spot until the day I die.
+I saw Cronenberg’s “The Fly” at this long-dead theatre, so obviously I will remember the spot until the day I die.
+It was closed by AMC on January 21, 1988 with Danny DeVito in “Throw Mamma From the Train” & Tom Selleck in “Three Men and a Baby”.

 Contributed by Scott Weinberg